Today in World War II History—June 14, 1940 & 1945

 German troops parading down the Champs Élysées in Paris, 14 June 1940 (German Federal Archive: Bild 146-1994-036-09A)

-80 Years Ago—June 14, 1940: German troops take Paris and fly the swastika from the Eiffel Tower and over the Arc de Triomphe.
+85 Years Ago—June 14, 1940: German troops take Paris and fly the swastika over the Arc de Triomphe and the Eiffel Tower—German soldiers must climb 900 steps to do so, because French soldiers cut the elevator cables.

-Nazis send first prisoners to Auschwitz concentration camp—political prisoners from Poland.
+Germans send first prisoners to Auschwitz concentration camp—728 Polish political prisoners.

 Britain bans ringing of church bells, which is reserved for invasion alerts.